onion108/cmemman/doc/ContributionGuide/Overview.md

 ## 4 Documentation

 ### 4.1 Documentation for types
 To add a documentation for a type, first you should create a new directory in the `doc/` directory with a short name for the type in `BigPascalCase`.
 Create a markdown file in this directory and name it as the `${DirectoryName}.md` (where `${DirectoryName}` is the name of the directory you just created).
 This markdown file is called the **Entry Documentation**.
 And then add the link to the main documentation of your type to the `doc/Overview.md`.
-The link should be in the section *Structures*.
+The link should be in the section *Types*.
 And then, fill in the main documentation with the following template.
 ```markdown
 [< Overview](../Overview.md)